zeroamps/android/README.md

 6. Run Odin and you should see Added!! in Odin log.
 7. Click on AP button in Odin and choose md5 file you have unzipped.
 8. Wait until md5 is loaded.
-9. Click on Start button and wait.
+9. Click on Start button and wait until you see PASS!
-10. PASS!

 ### Troubleshooting